SamuelJRMarshall/TaskManager/README.md

 # TaskManager
-A task tracker made in C#
+A task tracker made in C# where you can add daily tasks, with their duration and time of occurrence.
+The program will check if they overlap and will produce a csv with the output

 # Brief:
   Create a task tracking app which can: